mwaskom/lyman/doc/experiments.rst

     used.
 Otherwise, the design matrix will include only the conditions named in this list (in the order provided here).

+   regressor_file
+    The name of a file containing information about other regressors to add to the timeseries model.
+This value should fill in a template that is
+    <data_dir>/<subject_id>/design/<regressor_file>.csv.
+The format is a csv
+    where column names are regressor names, and rows are observations of the regressor at each timepoint in the timeseries.
+This information is not transformed in any way when building the design matrix.
+This is intended to allow the use of, e.g., BOLD timeseres information from seed ROIs.
+    The regressors are considered elements "of interest" in the design matrix, can be included in contrasts, and contribute to the "main model" R^2 calculation.

+   regressor_names
+    A list of strings that can be used to select specific columns from the regressor file specified above.
+If None, all columns in the csv file are used.

    hrf_model
     A string corresponding to the name of the HRF model class.
 Currently only ``GammaDifferenceHRF`` is supported.